We haven’t gone to church in a long time.

 I read the Bible with my son and middle daughters most mornings and we have a little discussion about the passage.
-I write Scripture every day from monthly guides.
+I write Scripture every day with monthly themes.

-We read selections from Psalms, the Old Testament, and the New Testament, with writings from church fathers every evening with the Prayer Now app.
+We read liturgical selections from Psalms, the Old Testament, and the New Testament, with writings from church fathers every evening with the Pray Now app.

 Act Out Our Faith

 We look for opportunities to act out our faith.
 We practice kindness, empathy, and love.
-We learn about our fallen world.
+We learn about creation.
 We pray.
 The church isn’t a building.
 We are the church.

 Church should be more about discipleship and less about programs and opportunities to socialize.

 If you feel led to pray for me, be careful that you are not cursing me nor my decision in your heart.
-Maybe look at yourself and your church and ask why people like me don’t feel welcome.
+Maybe look at yourself and your church and ask why people don’t feel welcome.
 You may not agree but you should not judge what you don’t understand.
 You don’t know my history.
-You don’t know the long and difficult road it took for me to even become a Christian.
+You don’t know the long and difficult road it took for me to even love Jesus.
 You do not not know the blood-like drops of sweat as I prayed over this difficult decision.
 Do not take Scripture out of context.
 Do not spew your hate and call it loving admonition.